edgelesssys/constellation/docs/docs/architecture/observability.md

 Similarly, the [etcd metrics](https://etcd.io/docs/v3.5/metrics/) endpoints are exposed inside the cluster.
 These metrics endpoints can be [disabled](https://kubernetes.io/docs/concepts/cluster-administration/system-metrics/#disabling-metrics).

-You can collect these cluster-internal metrics via tools such as [Prometheus](https://prometheus.io/) or [Elastic Stack](https://www.elastic.co/de/elastic-stack/).
+You can collect these cluster-internal metrics via tools such as [Prometheus](https://prometheus.io/) or the [Elastic Stack](https://www.elastic.co/de/elastic-stack/).

 Cilium supports [metrics via Prometheus endpoints](https://docs.cilium.io/en/latest/observability/metrics/) as well.
 However, in Constellation, they're disabled by default and must be enabled first.